oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 > The namespace `x_example.unregistered#namespace` is an unregistered base namespace.
 > Its decision point definitions might therefore not be known to the reader of the document.

-### Usage of SSVC Decision Point Namespace with Extension in Non TLP:CLEAR Document
+### Usage of SSVC Decision Point Namespace with Extension in Non TLP:CLEAR Document{#usage-of-ssvc-decision-point-namespace-with-extension-in-non-tlp-clear-document}

 For each SSVC decision point given under `selections`, it MUST be tested that the `namespace` does not use an extension if the document is not labeled `TLP:CLEAR`.